GrahamLea/neo4j-test-app/README.md

-Demonstration of problem with @DataNeo4jTest
+Demonstration of a simple Neo4j Spring app tested with @DataNeo4jTest